cyberchitta/llm-context.py/README.md

 - LLM Code Highlighter was inspired by [Aider Chat](https://github.com/paul-gauthier/aider), particularly its [RepoMap](https://aider.chat/docs/repomap.html) functionality.
 - The original concept grew out of a project for [RubberDuck](https://github.com/rubberduck-ai/rubberduck-vscode) and was later used for [Continue](https://github.com/continuedev/continuedev).
 - LLM Code Highlighter included functionality for ranking and highlighting tags, based on a translation of Aider Chat's Python code to TypeScript (with the help of Chat-GPT-4).
 This functionality is not yet implemented in LLM Context.
-- The outlining functionality, independently developed in LLM Code Highlighter, has been moved to this project.
+- The outlining functionality, independently developed in LLM Code Highlighter, has been reimplemented in this project.
 - Parts of the code in LLM Context were translated from TypeScript to Python with Claude-3.5-Sonnet's help, bringing the project full circle (Python -> TypeScript -> Python).
 - This project currently uses the tree-sitter [tag query files](src/llm_context/highlighter/tag-qry/) from Aider Chat.